Scott-Zeta/EY_Open_Science_Data_Challenge_2023/provided_file/README.md

 1. Access the data from the Sentinel-1
 Once get the API key, you have the access to Microsoft planetary Computer.
 Fetch the ```VV and VH``` ban values for ```particular location``` over ```specified time window```.
 Set the windows size?
 Does one line la-long means one pixel?
 Still many question.
+2. Combine la-long and land class dataset with VH, VV dataset, looks like Crop_location_data is for training and testting
+3. Edit dataset, we only need VH,VV as the features to predict the Class of Land. ['vv', 'vh','Class of Land']
+4. Split the y_train, y_test and X_train, X_test, use scaler to get standard data.
+5. Model training, use Logistic Regression as the example
+6. Evaluation.
+This benchmark use X_train to predict and compare with y_train.
+I am wondering if it should use test set, or it might be 100% accuracy since traning data overfit?
+It is called in-sample evaluation, and there is an out-sample evaluation use test data.
+Well, I don't think it makes too much sense.
+7. Use a prediction matrix to visualize the correct predict, false positive, true negative.
+8. If it is satisfied enought, use it predict the Challenge 1 submission template, then submit for offical evalution

 # Landsat cloud filtering